German vice chancellor warns China of consequences of Russia stance

 Habeck: 'Genuine and contentious dialogue'

-Speaking later in Shanghai after meetings with Chinese Commerce Minister Wang Wentao and Industry Minister Jin Zhuanglong, Habeck said the talks were carried out in a "very open and intense atmosphere."
+Speaking later in Shanghai after meetings with Wang and Industry Minister Jin Zhuanglong, Habeck said the talks were carried out in a "very open and intense atmosphere."

 "This allowed the arguments to be exchanged bluntly," he added, in what he termed a "genuine and also contentious dialogue."